 Her first publications were children’s stories, but after twice winning first prize in the Writers’ News short story competitions in the 1990s, she began to have short stories published regularly in women’s magazines.
-Her first romantic comedy novel was published in 2003 by Piatkus Books.
+Her first romantic comedy novel was published in 2003 by Piatkus.

-Several of her novels have been translated into various foreign languages including French, Italian, German, Russian, Spanish, Portuguese, Czech and Slovakian, and two have been reproduced as audio books.
+Several of Sheila’s novels have been translated into various foreign languages including French, Italian, German, Russian, Spanish, Portuguese, Czech and Slovakian, and some have been reproduced as audio books.

 Six of her books were self-published, and one of them, ‘Yesterday’ won the Guardian Legend Times Self-Published Book of the Month Award in November 2014.

 Sheila is a member of the Romantic Novelists’ Association and the Society of Authors.
-She is happy to take part in events or give talks local to her home.
+More information can be found on her website www.sheilanorton.com.